DistributedSystemsGroup/zoe/docs/developer/gitlab-ci.rst

 To run the tests a number of variables need to be set from the GitLab interface:

-* REGISTRY_PASSWORD: the password used for authenticating with the registry via docker login
 * SSH_PRIVATE_KEY: private key to be used to deploy via rsync the staging build
 * STAGING_IP: IP/hostname of the staging server
 * WEB_STAGING_PATH: path for the web interface on the staging server